jillesvangurp/www.jillesvangurp.com/pages/index.md

 - Architecture reviews or workshops
 - Team trouble shooting
 - General consulting on tech, roadmap, or product
-- High level consulting on search architecture & Elasticsearch
+- High level or hands on consulting on search architecture & Elasticsearch

 ## Contact